Brush your teeth with fluoride toothpaste twice a day for at least two minutes to help keep your teeth and mouth healthy.

 What type of toothpaste should I use?

 - Children aged up to three: use a smear of toothpaste containing no less than 1,000ppm (parts per million) fluoride.
-This means you can use the family toothpaste and don't need a special baby toothpaste.

 - Children aged three to six: use a pea-sized amount of toothpaste containing 1,350-1,500ppm fluoride.